 Long-term Care Quality

-Switching gears to the final category, this nursing home really didn't perform very well.
-With an abysmal grade of F in long-term care, this is its worst category.
-For prospective patients seeking a permanent place to live as opposed to rehabilitation, long-term care grades are a key measure.
-In addition to considering the volume of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This facility provided the vaccine to 98.98477 percent of its patients, which is more than the average nursing home.
-To our surprise, this nursing home also fared well at keeping its patients out of the hospital.
+Switching gears to the final category, we gave this facility a grade of D for our long-term care category.
+This is the nursing home's weakest category grade.
+Unfortunately, this score hurt the nursing home's overall grade to some degree.
+For patients looking for a permanent residence as opposed to rehabilitation, long-term care grades are a key measure.
+In addition to looking at the volume of care provided by aids and other staff, we looked at the number of residents vaccinated against pneumonia.
+This facility administered the vaccine to 99.514565 percent of its residents, which is more than the vast majority of nursing homes.
+Surprisingly, this facility was able to keep its patients out of the hospital.
 Indeed, it had just 0.02 hospitalizations per one thousand long-term resident days.
-Unfortunately, some of its other scores in the category weren't as favorable as these.
+Unfortunately, some of its other scores in this category weren't as favorable as these.

 Rating Over Time